Ujjwal0501/appathon/README.md

 # appathon
-An android app for ICICI - Appathon
+An android demo app for UPI based idea